"Our Love Stems from a Dream"

 __________________________________________________________

 The rings, constructed by hand from 14K white gold, 14K red gold, and 14K yellow gold, feature the stylized images of an eagle feather.
-The men’s ring consists of a shank of red gold proudly carrying a white gold tail feather.
-The ladies’ ring shows a red gold wing feather carefully draped over a band of white gold; a single 2.5 mm brilliant-cut amethyst, set in a 14K yellow gold bezel, sparkles from the center of the feather design.
-Both wedding rings come in a comfort fit, which means the insides of the bands are slightly domed, resulting in a comfortable fit.
-The men’s ring shank is 5 mm wide, the ladies’ ring shank is 4 mm wide.
+The ring to the left consists of a shank of red gold proudly carrying a white gold tail feather.
+The ring to the right shows a red gold wing feather carefully draped over a band of white gold; a single 2.5 mm brilliant-cut amethyst, set in a 14K yellow gold bezel, sparkles from the center of the feather design.

 ___________________________________________________________________________________